 - Mixed Doubles Preliminary: Rounds 1, 2 & 3

 None of the seeded players start the competition tomorrow.
-However, Mu Zi from China will be one of the attractions of the qualifying stage.
-Apart from her, players from Africa, Oceania and America, which usually compete much less and therefore have low ranking positions, will try to find a spot in the main draw.
+However, Mu Zi from China will be one of the attractions at the qualifying stage.
+Apart from her, players from Africa, Oceania and America, who usually compete less resulting in low ranking positions, will try to find a spot in the main draw.
 These group includes Ojo Onaolapo, David Powell, Olofunke Oshonaike, Nicolas Galvano, Hu Heming, Ahmed Saleh, Katherine Low, Paulina Vega, Marcelo Aguirre or Kanak Jha.

-Do not miss tomorrow’s article with the Day 1 review, including interesting stats and insights into the results.
+Don’t miss tomorrow’s article with our Day 1 review, including interesting stats and insights into the results.

 * Cover photo: ITTF